dhis2-metadata/IDS_AFI/docs/ids_afi-design.md

 ### Use case

 Depending on country context, AFI systems may be implemented in select hospitals or health centers for a time-bound period or for ongoing surveillance activities.
-The AFI program enables enrollment, case data entry, and case data management from the point of case presentation to facility to final case outcome, inclusive of laboratory results.
+The  program serves as an electronic registry that supports decentralized electronic data capture of case surveillance data down to health facility and laboratory levels.
+The AFI program enables enrollment, case data entry, and case data follow-up from the point of case presentation to facility to final case outcome, inclusive of laboratory results.

 This case surveillance package supports one approach to indicator-based surveillance, which is typically characterized as structured information, reported to public health officials mostly from formal sources such as health care providers, following a standardized format or set of indicator definitions ([WHO](https://apps.who.int/iris/bitstream/handle/10665/325015/WHO-AF-WHE-CPI-05.2019-eng.pdf), [US CDC](https://www.cdc.gov/globalhealth/healthprotection/gddopscenter/how.html)).

-This tracker program is not designed to support clinical management nor patient care.
-Rather, the program serves as an electronic registry that supports decentralized electronic data capture of case surveillance data down to health facility and laboratory levels.

 ### Workflow